2012 Summer Paralympics: Handover ceremony

 The formal handover occurred during the closing ceremony of the 2008 Summer Paralympics in Beijing, when Mayor of London Boris Johnson received the Paralympic Flag from Mayor of Beijing Guo Jinlong.
 This was followed by a cultural presentation by Britain, which was a which was a sequel to the presentation during the Antwerp Ceremony during the Olympics closing ceremonies.
 It featured urban dance group ZooNation, the Royal Ballet, and Candoco, a physically integrated dance group, all dressed as London commuters and waiting for a bus by a zebra crossing.
 A double-decker bus drove around the stadium, guided by Ade Adepitan, to music composed by Philip Sheppard.
 The top of the bus was open and folded down to show a privet hedge featuring London landmarks such as Tower Bridge, The Gherkin and the London Eye.
-Cherisse Osei, drummer for Mika, and Sam Hegedus then performed, before the top of the bus folded up into its original form,sporting multi-coloured Paralympic livery.
+Cherisse Osei, drummer for Mika, and Sam Hegedus then performed, before the top of the bus folded up into its original form, sporting multi-coloured Paralympic livery.
 Both the Paralympic and Olympic flags were formally raised outside of London's City Hall on 26 September 2008.
 British Paralympians Helene Raynsford and Chris Holmes raised the Paralympic flag.

 Paralympic Day and Super Saturday

-On 8 September 2011 Trafalgar Square staged International Paralympic Day, hosted by Rick Edwards, Ade Adepitan and Iwan Thomas, to coincide with a visit to London by representatives of the IPC.
-The event featured showcases and demonstrations of the 20 sports that would feature during the Games, with some sessions also made inclusive to people with hearing disabilities.
+On 8 September 2011, Trafalgar Square staged International Paralympic Day to coincide with a visit to London by representatives of the IPC.
+Hosted by Rick Edwards, Ade Adepitan and Iwan Thomas, the event featured showcases and demonstrations of the 20 sports that would feature during the Games, with some sessions also made inclusive to people with hearing disabilities.
 It also included appearances by Paralympic athletes Oscar Pistorius, Ellie Simmonds and Sascha Kindred, and the unveiling of a bronze statue of Pistorius by Ben Dearnley.
-British Prime Minister David Cameron and London's mayor Boris Johnson also appeared.
+Prime Minister David Cameron and Mayor of London Boris Johnson also appeared.

 Two days later on 10 September, supermarket chain Sainsbury's and Channel 4 presented Sainsbury's Super Saturday, a family event at Clapham Common.
 The event featured showcases of Paralympic sports, and a concert featuring pop music acts including Nicola Roberts, Olly Murs, The Wanted, Will Young, Pixie Lott, Dappy, Sugababes, The Saturdays, Chipmunk and Taio Cruz.